camaraproject/Commonalities/documentation/API-design-guidelines.md

 - `HTTP Strict Transport Security`: a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
 It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and never via the insecure HTTP protocol.
 - `X-Frame-Options`: a response header (also named XFO) which improves the protection of web applications against clickjacking.
 It instructs the browser whether the content can be displayed within frames.
-- `X-Content-Type-Options`: setting this header will prevent the browser from interpreting files as a different MIME type to what is specified in the Content-Type HTTP header (e.g. treating text/plain as text/css).
+- `X-Content-Type-Options`: setting this header will prevent the browser from interpreting files as a different MIME type to what is specified in the Content-Type HTTP header (e.g., treating text/plain as text/css).
 - `Content-Security-Policy`: it requires careful tuning and precise definition of the policy.
 If enabled, CSP has a significant impact on the way browsers render pages (e.g., inline JavaScript is disabled by default and must be explicitly allowed in the policy).
 CSP prevents a wide range of attacks, including cross-site scripting and other cross-site injections.
 - `X-Permitted-Cross-Domain-Policies`: a cross-domain policy file is an XML document that grants a web client, such as Adobe Flash Player or Adobe Acrobat (though not necessarily limited to these), permission to handle data across domains.
-When clients request content hosted on a particular source domain and that content makes requests directed towards a domain other than its own, the remote domain needs to host a cross-domain policy file that grants access to the source domain, allowing the client to continue the transaction.
+When clients request content hosted on a particular source domain and that content makes requests directed towards a domain other than its own, the remote domain needs to host a cross-domain policy file.
+This file grants access to the source domain, allowing the client to continue the transaction.
 - `Referrer-Policy`: it governs which referrer information (sent in the Referrer header) should be included with requests made.
 - `Clear-Site-Data`: it clears browsing data (e.g., cookies, storage, cache) associated with the requesting website.
 It allows web developers to have more control over the data stored locally by a browser for their origins.
 - `Cross-Origin-Embedder-Policy`: it prevents a document from loading any cross-origin resources that don’t explicitly grant the document permission.